 How To Book Your Tour

 When the time comes to book click on the book a tour now button on the top scroll bar or give us a call (to save you from paying online fees) and select the private pub crawl unless you are looking for an architecture or progressive dinner tour.
 You simply pick from the available dates and times and enter your contact information and your credit card and the date and time is yours.
-How payment works is that half is due when you book and the other half gets automatically collected 30 days before your tour from your card on file.
-That means if the date you are booking on is within 30 days of your tour it will all be due which is why we always say get the confirmations then book.
+The full amount is due when you book.
 Cancellation/Rescheduling policy is a subsection below